|© 1993 - 2019 captainjohn.org

 |How many boaters have actually cruised the Great Loop?
 And who are they?

 How many?
-I'm not sure anyone knows the answer to this.
-I think the best guess however is a combination from different sources.
+We are not sure anyone knows the answer to this question.
+I think the best guess however is a combination from different

-Based on information from ACE (Army Corp of Engineers) approximately 600 more recreational boaters a year pass "one way south" through the
+sources.
+Based on information from ACE (Army Corp of Engineers) approximately 600 more recreational boaters a year pass "one way south"

-Chicago Locks annually than those heading north.
+through the Chicago Locks annually than those heading north.
 That, we feel, might be a good indication.
-Although, we have no way of knowing if they are
+Although, we have no way of knowing if

-As of March 2018, of the 9,000 boaters signed up for our monthly Great Loop News-Letter, our survey indicates 531 plan to cruise the
+As of March 2018, of the near 8,000 boaters signed up for our free monthly Newsletter, our survey indicates 531 plan to cruise the Great

-Great Loop within the next 3 years.
-1,060 responded with plans to cruise the Loop within the next 5-years and 2,020 have plans to cruise it with
+Loop within the next 3 years.
+1,060 responded with plans to cruise the Loop within the next 5-years and 2,021 have plans to cruise it with

 10-years.
-If we extrapolate that data over the years, we arrive at 197 people a year 'on average' have plans to cruise the Loop over the next
+If we extrapolate that data over the years, we arrive at 197 Loopers a year 'on average' have plans to cruise the Loop over the next

 10-years.
-How many actually do, only heaven knows, but for sure the numbers keep growing.
+How many actually do?
+Only heaven knows, but for sure those numbers keep growing.

 |Welcome Center on the